LuisArmando-TestCoder/rules/Readme.md

-# Natural language to logic tables, for a bullet proof chat gpt logic module
+# Natural language to truth tables, for a bullet proof chat gpt logic module

 ChatGPT needs real logic, not an emergent one...